D04: The Role of a Lietime

 DERF: I've been on the business end of a couple.
 You know, it's what you expect, and it's bad.

-BARGIE: [optimistically] Well, all I care about is making my friends laugh and looking up at the stars in the sky and saying, one day, I'm going to be there, too.
+BARGIE: [optimistically] Oh!
+Well, all I care about is making my friends laugh, and—and looking up at the stars in the sky and saying, "One day, I'm gonna be there, too!"

-BARGIE: Something like that.
+BARGIE: Somethin’ like that.
 I used to be an elevator.

-DERF: You used to be an elevator?
+DERF: [laughing] You used to be an elevator?
 What happened?

 BARGIE: Well, I got older, that is.